laurelherting/lmh-headspace/AWS/security.md

   you have crossed a billing threshold?
 * A: budgets and cloudWatch

-* read Shared Responsibility Model before exam: http://aws.amazon.com/compliance/shared-responsibility-model/
+* Read Shared Responsibility Model before exam: http://aws.amazon.com/compliance/shared-responsibility-model/